lipilian/Algorithm/README.md

 28. Algorithm to decide if the graphic include cycle or not.
 29. Algorithm to implement the breadth first method for distance searching.
 30. Algorithm to apply Dijkstra's method to search for the minimum cost of flight.
+31. Algorithm to detect negative cycle for graphics.